emqx/cloud-docs/en_US/feature/sso_okta.md

 # Configure SSO with Okta Authorization

-If you manage your enterprise accounts using Okta, you can choose Okta as the authorization server for EMQX Platform and enable Single Sign-On (SSO).
+If you manage your enterprise accounts using Okta, you can choose Okta as the authorization server for EMQX Cloud and enable Single Sign-On (SSO).
 Additionally, you need to configure OpenID Connect (OIDC) settings in Okta.
-This page provides examples of OIDC configurations in both EMQX and Okta to help you understand the end-to-end configuration process for connecting an Enterprise Identity Provider (IdP) with EMQX Platform to enable SSO.
+This page provides examples of OIDC configurations in both EMQX and Okta to help you understand the end-to-end configuration process for connecting an Enterprise Identity Provider (IdP) with EMQX Cloud to enable SSO.

 ## Prerequisites

-- An EMQX Platform Root account.
+- An EMQX Cloud Root account.
 - An administrator account for Okta Workforce Identity.
 - Be familiarity with Okta's enterprise account management.
 Refer to [Okta documentation](https://help.okta.com/oie/en-us/content/topics/identity-engine/oie-get-started.htm) for guidance.

-## Step 1: Enable SSO in EMQX Platform
+## Step 1: Enable SSO in EMQX Cloud

-1. Log in to Cloud Console using your EMQX Platform Root account.
+1. Log in to Cloud Console using your EMQX Cloud Root account.

 2. Click on the user icon in the upper right corner and select **SSO** from the dropdown menu.